 The main issue is that the strings just feel tight and difficult to keep down.
 If your guitar’s action is too high, your fingers need to push the strings down with some extra effort.
 This makes it awkward to play and slows you down.
 Or a player may absolutely love the sound and find it generally easy to play on the lower frets, but going past the 5th fret or so feels strenuous.

-Folks who face this problem also talk of the strings feeling “very stiff”.
+Players who face this problem talk of the strings feeling “very stiff”.
 So there is such a thing as a high action issue even if we are talking about only classical guitars.

 How high should classical guitar action be?